 Viewing the Night Sky

 Join members of the Crawford Park Astronomy Club as they share their knowledge and telescope skills with all who are interested in the celestial sights.
-Some of the targets for fall are:
+Some of the targets for the spring are:

 There are a lot of other objects to view.
 What we see will depend on what the clouds are doing.

 Tuesday, May 25 • 6 p.m. • Lowe-Volk Park • 2401 State Route 598

 Do you love nature and also love to read?
 With the abundance of books available for nature lovers, sometimes it is hard to choose the next great book to read.
 Join the Crawford Park District’s Book Club and we will figure it out together!
 Pre-registration is recommended as the club will be limited to 15 members.
 Come armed with your favorite book about nature or a nature centered book you want to read and be ready to make your case to the club!
 Meetings are held at the Lowe-Volk Park Nature Center the last Tuesday of each month

 Wednesday, May 26 • 5 p.m. • Lowe-Volk Park • 2401 State Route 598

 Your first instinct may be to keep your babies indoors, but research tells us that infants in outdoor spaces benefit from access to a wide variety of sensory stimuli which they just can’t experience indoors.
 Join Crawford Park District Naturalist Abby and baby Vincenzo for a program about flowers that will engage your infants’ senses and get parents and baby out of the house for some fresh air!
 Dress for the weather, we will be outside for at least part of the program.